Café-Concert at Les Ambassadeurs

 Café-Concert at Les Ambassadeurs (French - Le Café-concert aux ambassadeurs) is a monotype pastel by Edgar Degas of the cafe-concert at the Café des Ambassadeurs café-concert.
 It was first exhibited in 1877 at an Impressionist exhibition and is now in the Musée des Beaux-Arts de Lyon.
-A later non-monotype version from 1885 is now in the Musée d'Orsay.
+A later version of 1885 is now in the Musée d'Orsay.